-Global markets concluded November on a positive note as MSCI World rose 9.2% MoM, driven by promising indications of economic moderation in the US and a decline in inflation across developed markets.
+Global markets concluded November on a positive note as MSCI World rose 9.2% MoM. driven by promising indications of economic moderation in the US and a decline in inflation across developed markets.
 The released data consistently reinforced the perspective that central banks have likely reached the peak of their tightening phases, providing support to both equity and fixed income markets.
 Conversely, China underperformed as various catalysts related to China, including plans to address Local Government Financing Vehicle (LGFV) debts and property easing policies, failed to maintain upward momentum in equities.
 Both HSI and SHSZ300 fell in November by 0.4% and 2.1% respectively.
 Locally, BNM maintained the OPR at 3.0% in its November policy meeting.
 In other note, 3Q2023 saw real GDP growth surpassed expectations with a 3.3% YoY growth.
-After a decline in the previous quarter, the quarter saw a notable 5.2% non-seasonally adjusted increase.
+After a decline in the previous guarter, the quarter saw a notable 5.2% non-seasonally adjusted increase.
 FBM EMAS Shariah ended the month 0.8% higher.

 US equities ended the year on a high note as they achieved their most significant annual surge since 2019 with S&P 500, Nasdaq and Dow Jones gain 24.2%, 53.8% and 13.7%, respectively.
-The surge in worldwide stock markets during the last two months of 2023 was driven by anticipations of central bank interest rate reductions in the upcoming year, particularly in 2024.
+The surge in worldwide stock markets during the last two months of 2023 was driven by anticipations of central bank interest rate reductions in the upcoming year. particularly in 2024.
 As widely anticipated, the Fed kept the overnight federal funds rate within the range of 5.25% to 5.5% during its latest policy meeting in December, marking its third consecutive meeting where the central bank has opted for stability, refraining from making any changes to monetary policy.
 Locally, Malaysian equity indices recorded positive results in December.
 Despite the overall decrease in export, Malaysia maintained a trade surplus valued at RM12.41 billion, marking the 43rd consecutive month of trade surplus since May 2020.
-Shifting to consumer prices, Malaysia observed a 1.5% YoY increase in November.
+Shifting to consumer prices.
+Malaysia observed a 1.5% YoY increase in November.
 This inflationary trend was attributed to lower increments in the categories of restaurants and hotels, food, and non-alcoholic beverages.

-Overall, the Malaysian equity markets recorded a mixed performance in 2023, as key indices such as the FBMKLCI, FBM 100, and FBM EMAS Shariah index rebounded in the second half after posting a weaker first half performance.
+Overall, the Malaysian equity markets recorded a mixed performance in 2023, as key indices such as the FBMKLCI.
+FBM 100. and FBM EMAS Shariah index rebounded in the second half after posting a weaker first half performance.
 For the full year 2023, FBM100 and FBM Shariah gained by 0.6% and 0.5% respectively while FBM Small Cap improve significantly by 9.6%.
 The FBMKLCI on the other hand closed the year with a decrease of 2.7% YoY Meanwhile, foreign investors recorded a net outflow of RM512.7 million in Malaysian equities for the year of 2023.
-On the currency front, MYR depreciated by 4.18% against the USD to RM4.5995 per USD during the year.
+On the currency front, Ringgit depreciated by 4.18% against the USD to RM4.5995/USD during the year.

-The DJIM25 Index started well at the beginning of the year, reaching its peak of 901 on January 30, 2023.
-It then declined to its lowest point of 827 in the middle of the year before ending the year at 868.
-This translates to a decline of 2.55% YoY for 2023.
+The MIIMYD4P Index started well at the beginning of the year, reaching its peak of 2.641 on 15 February 2023.
+It then declined to its lowest point of 2,429 on 9 June 2023 before ending the year at 2.548.
+This translates to a slight increase of 0.11% YoY for 2023.

-Chart: DJIM25 Index Performance in FY2023
+Chart: MIMYDY40 Index Performance for FY2023